 Import VAT is the transaction tax levied on all goods imported into the UK from outside the EU.

 When to submit a valuation declaration for VAT purposes

-You don’t need to submit a separate valuation declaration if you have already submitted one for customs-duty purposes.
+You do not need to submit a separate valuation declaration if you have already submitted one for customs duty purposes.

-If you don’t need to submit a declaration for customs-duty purposes, you’ll only need to submit one for VAT purposes if your consignment’s value exceeds £6,500 and any of the following conditions apply:
+If you do not need to submit a declaration for customs duty purposes, you’ll only need to submit one for VAT purposes if your consignment’s value exceeds £6,500 and any of the following conditions apply: